Mary of Modena: Popish Plot and exile

-Queen (1685–1689)
+Queen consort (1685–1688)

 Despite all the furore over Exclusionism, James ascended his brother's thrones easily upon the latter's death – which occurred on 6 February 1685 OS – possibly owing to the risk that the said alternative might provoke another civil war.
 Mary sincerely mourned Charles, recalling in later life, "He was always kind to me."
 Mary and James's £119,000 coronation, occurring on 23 April OS, Saint George's day, was meticulously planned.
-Precedents were sought for Mary because a full-length joint coronation had not occurred since the ceremony performed for Henry VIII of England and Catherine of Aragon.
+Precedents were sought for Mary because a full-length joint coronation had not occurred since the coronation of King Henry VIII and Queen Catherine.

 Queen Mary's health had still not recovered after the death of Lady Isabella.
 So much so, in fact, that the Tuscan envoy reported to Florence that "general opinion turns [for Mary's successor] in the direction of the Princess, Your Highness's daughter".
-France, too, was preparing for the Queen's imminent demise, putting forward as its candidate for James's new wife the Duke of Enghien's daughter.
+France, too, was preparing for Mary's imminent demise, putting forward as its candidate for James's new wife the Duke of Enghien's daughter.
 The Queen was then trying to make her brother, the Duke of Modena, marry the former, Anna Maria Luisa de' Medici.

-In February 1687, the Queen, at the time irritated by the King's affair with Catherine Sedley, Countess of Dorchester, moved into new apartments in Whitehall; Whitehall had been home to a Catholic chapel since December 1686.
+In February 1687, Mary, at the time irritated by James's affair with Catherine Sedley, Countess of Dorchester, moved into new apartments in Whitehall; Whitehall had been home to a Catholic chapel since December 1686.
 Her apartments were designed by Christopher Wren at the cost of £13,000.
-Because the palace's renovation was thus far unfinished, the King received ambassadors in her rooms, much to the Queen's chagrin.
+Because the palace's renovation was thus far unfinished, James received ambassadors in her rooms, much to Mary's chagrin.
 Five months later, shortly after the marriage talks with Tuscany collapsed, the Queen's mother, Duchess Laura, died.
 Therefore, the whole English court went into mourning.
 Duchess Laura left Mary "a considerable sum of cash" and some jewellery.
-William III of Orange, James's nephew and son-in-law, sensed popular discontent with James's government; he used the death of Mary's mother as a guise to send his half-uncle, Count Zuylestein, to England, ostensibly to condole Queen Mary, but in reality as a spy.
+William III of Orange, James's nephew and son-in-law, sensed popular discontent with James's government; he used the death of Mary's mother as a guise to send his cousin Count Zuylestein, to England, ostensibly to condole the Queen, but in reality as a spy.